Roundabout project at Manuel T. Freitas Parkway/US-101 interchange

 Project Overview

-Caltrans is scheduled to start construction on a roundabout project at the Manuel T. Freitas Parkway/US-101 interchange in San Rafael in spring of 2025.
-Crews will start pre-construction the week of April 21.
-Work is not expected to affect the ramps or lanes on US-101.
+Caltrans started construction on a roundabout project at the Manuel T. Freitas Parkway/US-101 interchange in San Rafael in spring of 2025.
+The project went into winter suspension in October 2025 and is scheduled to resume in 2026.

 Caltrans is working to relocate the bus stop at the northbound Freitas Parkway off-ramp to make it safer and Americans with Disabilities Act (ADA) accessible.